 Step three:

-Once cooked, place the shrimp on a rack and allow them to cool.
+Once cooked, place shrimp on a wire rack and allow them to cool and remove any excess oil.

 ** Note: if you cook them this way, be careful when flipping the mushroom shrimp- if you flip them too quickly some of the coating may come off.
 I find rolling them over gently in the oil when frying them works best.
 I personally find this way of cooking them to be the most finicky and would recommend either the baking method or air fryer method instead.